 Citing older cases and decisions by the Legislature, the former chief justices argued that because the U.S. Supreme Court invalidated the process used to impose a death sentence, it called into question the validity of the sentence itself.

 "Persons previously sentenced to death for a capital felony prior to the decision in Hurst vs. Florida are entitled to have their death sentences replaced by sentences of life without parole," they concluded.

 They also argued that a 1972 state law, adopted after the U.S. Supreme Court previously held capital punishment to be unconstitutional, requires all current death sentences to be commuted to life without parole.

-Anstead, Barkett and Kogan were all appointed by Democratic governors.
-In their brief, the justices were joined by Sandy D'Alemberte, a former American Bar Association president, FSU president and state legislator; Martha Barnett, a retired senior partner of the Holland & Knight law firm; Henry (Hank) Coxe, a Jacksonville criminal defense lawyer and former president of the Florida Bar; the Florida Association of Criminal Defense Lawyers; Florida Capital Resource Center; and Florida Center for Capital Representation at the FIU College of Law in Miami.
+The justices are supported by Tallahassee lawyers Sandy D'Alemberte and Martha Barnett, both former presidents of the American Bar Association; Henry (Hank) Coxe, a Jacksonville defense lawyer and former Florida Bar president; the Florida Association of Criminal Defense Lawyers; Florida Capital Resource Center; and the Florida Center for Capital Representation at FIU's College of Law in Miami.

 In their brief, the justices and legal experts argued that the Hurst decision "held Florida's death penalty statute unconstitutional," an argument that Attorney General Pam Bondi has vigorously disputed.

 Bondi argues that only the sentencing method was held unconstitutional — not the death penalty itself.
 Bondi also contends that the Hurst decision should not be applied retroactively, not even to Hurst himself, because the Legislature in the 2016 session changed the sentencing law in response to the U.S. Supreme Court's decision.